top of page

 Furthermore, we would ask you to familiarise yourself with our COVIDSafe Plan prior to attending your event.

 NOTE: All events are graded hard unless otherwise indicated.
-The walks can often be challenging requiring a good level of mobility skills, balance and co-ordination and due to the nature of our walks are not suitable to persons with physical disability or impairment.
+The walks can often be challenging requiring a good level of mobility skills, balance and co-ordination and due to the nature of our walks and for reasons of safety are not suitable for persons with physical disability or impairment.

 Note: Once the form has been submitted you will recieve an acknowledgement that the form has been sent successfully.